corwynnielsen/rom-library/README.md

-# ROM Library for Emulation Station
+# ROM Library for Emudeck + Emulation Station

-You must have Emulation Station installed first
+Emudeck with Emulation Station must be installed first.

 ### Prerequisites before running the python script: